February 4, 2018

 How To Install Google Tag Manager on WIX website

-I’m not going to dive into discussions whether WIX is a good platform for creating a website, it has its pros and cons.
+I’m not going to dive into discussions about whether WIX is a good platform for creating a website, it has its pros and cons.
 For example, it enables people to easily create a website but at the same time, WIX is not the best tool in terms of SEO friendliness.
 Additionally, one of the most annoying things was that WIX did not support Google Tag Manager.

 From time to time I noticed threads on forums, Reddit, and elsewhere where people were trying to find the answer.
 No luck.
 Even though WIX supported Custom HTML widgets, they did not work with GTM code inside of it.

-Luckily, those dark times are over because WIX recently released a built-in support for GTM.
+Luckily, those dark times are over because WIX recently released built-in support for GTM.
 Hooray!
 Today, I’ll show you how to easily install Google Tag Manager on WIX website.

 As I have mentioned before, WIX’es Custom HTML widgets did not function properly with GTM container code in them.
 And this approach still doesn’t work.
 The only way you could enable Google Analytics Tracking was by going to a dedicated Analytics section and adding GA tracking code there.